svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 Adjust its location, via e.g.:
 - Addition of new sub-tree levels
 - Removal of existing sub-tree levels
-- Specifying the totally location
+- Specifying the totally new location

 ![Screenshot of the sub-tree "Edit" dialog](./pattern_edit_sub_tree_dialog.png)